modehnal/GNOMETerminalAutomation/article/presentation_article.md

   `Aspiration` is to not have behave dictate our structure, possibilities and output but having project that enables our wants/needs/requirements.
 But again, behave works perfectly fine in majority of our cases - no reason to reimplement something that exists with small changes.
 There is currently no proper reason to remove behave from our solution.

-## Dogtail
+## The dogtail API

   This project serves as our API, it has its set of problems while  it still works in majority of the time.

   Currently there is no incentive to focus on reimplementation as what we now have works fine and most of our suites are written and are being adapted between package and system versions.
 There are situations where new feature or bug appears and we include it in our suite but that is using previously used functions so there is nothing new from the testing point of view.

   I am going to include personal experience when I first started working at Red Hat.
   I was assigned a responsibility of a project gnome-contacts.
 The automation was already written and I was required to understand the code, learn how to use it, modify it and improve it.
 At first I was just copying around what was already there and I had no issues making it work.
 Until I encountered a strange artifact, function not working.
 It was the same as any other used in the code.
 I had no idea why it was not working.
 I found dogtail source code and went though it and I saw nothing wrong.
 No one was able to help me as they did not see anything wrong on the dogtail side either.
 So I marked the test as broken or simply worked around it, I do not remember.
 It was quite a while before I realized the dogtail is not an API but wrapper around others.
 So I started looking for the other libraries imported in dogtail, in pyatspi2 and finally Atspi.
 I found a documentation that I do not believe was up to date but it was usable.
 I found the C source code.
 I went through it to verify missing documentation parts.
 I still do not know the exact source code and documentation, I might have been looking at the wrong place altogether.
-Most of the stuff I tried that I know are or are not working is a result of experimentations.
+Most of the stuff I tried that I know, are or are not working, is a result of experimentations.
 As I mentioned there is not much time so trial and error was the chosen solution.
 I started making reproducer in Atspi, only to find I am able to reproduce the issue I had in the past quite a lot and always thought the dogtail was not working.

   The point is that the issue that was in the code for years was not identified because no one knew where to look.
 I had no one to teach me where to look or to say that the problem might be somewhere else because it was poorly documented and I did not find any tutorials how to debug such issues.